ktaylor63/southeast/site/content/news/2016-southeast-region-recovery-champions-announced.md

 ### Joel Sartore, Internationally recognized photographer, USFWS partner

 {{< figure class="photo-right" src="/images/pages/joel-sartore.jpg" alt="A photographer in a prone position with a blue bird standing on his head." caption="Joel Sartore in the field.
-Photo by Sue Miller, used with permisson." >}}
+Photo by USFWS." >}}

 Joel Sartore’s many initiatives to promote public awareness for endangered species make him a 2016 Recovery Champion.
 As a photographer for National Geographic magazine for over 25 years, his project to document the world’s biodiversity, the Photo Ark, is the only national attention many species on the brink of extinction will ever get and brings awareness to wildlife crises around the world and in our backyards.
 This momentous project, currently telling the stories of over 6,500 imperiled species from around the world, now includes four books, TEDtalks, and a social media following of nearly 1 million people.